 - Return to the installation page, scroll down and click Reload.

 - If the error is fixed, the error message should disappear.
 The Continue button should appear at the bottom of the page.
 Click on it to proceed to the installation page.

 - The installation should start automatically.
 After the process is complete, click the Continue button at the bottom of the page.

 - After creating your main admin account by filling in the required fields, click the Update profile button.

 - Configure the Front page settings, such as the site name, front page summary, location settings, authentication system, and outgoing mail configuration.

-There are three different ways to install the Moodle platform on your web server: automatically, manually, and locally.
+Moodle is a versatile learning management system catering to a wide range of users, from students to educators.
+There are four different ways to install the Moodle platform on your web server – automatically, on a VPS, manually, and locally.

 Each method caters to different needs, whether you prefer the simplicity of automatic installation, the robustness of a VPS, the control of manual installation, or the convenience of a local environment.